plone/volto/docs/source/configuration/settings-reference.md

     You can edit this limit in the `settings` object setting a new value in bytes (for example, to set 500 mb you need to write 5000000000).

-### initialReducers
+### initialReducersBlacklist

 !!! block ""

     The initial state passed from server to browser needs to be minimal in order to optimize the resultant html generated.
 This state gets stored in `window.__data` and received in client.

-    We whitelisted a few required reducers that are needed to make volto work specially in SSR so that the `initialState` are not different.
-You can edit this list and add reducers specific to your requirements.
+    You can blacklist a few reducers that you don't want to be part of `window.__data`,thus decreasing the initial html size for performance gains.

     ```js
     import * as config from '@plone/volto/config';

     export const settings = {
       ...config.settings,
-      initialReducers: [
+      initialReducersBlacklist: [
-        ...config.settings.initialReducers,
+        ...config.settings.initialReducersBlacklist,
         'yourReducer',
       ]
     };